 4-H Tire Recycling

-- 4-H clubs are requested to provide at least a week’s notice to ensure that bins are in place or the tire marshalling areas cleared out before a large amount of tires arrive at our sites.
+4-H clubs are required to provide at least a week’s notice by emailing Public Works to ensure that bins are in place or the tire marshalling areas cleared out before a large amount of tires arrive at our sites.
 This notice provides the drop-off of the tires to go more smoothly for the 4-H club and the transfer station attendants.